victoriancode/amp4endpoint/README.md

  '''

  **Step 2:**
- Option 1:

- If you have parameters, open config.ini, enter credentials and then save file.
+ Option 1:If you have parameters, open config.ini, enter credentials and then save file.
 Then run these commands
  ```
  python amp4ep_duplicate_fixer.py
  n